Time-inconsistency with rough volatility: Introduction

-Technically, despite empirical evidence of rough volatility models, their non-Markovian and non-semimartingale nature challenges the classic framework of equilibria.
-Previous results in literature can not be adopted to tackle this problem. \cite{hu2012time} takes the non-Markovian linear systems into account, but application is limited to linear-quadratic control problems.
-The LMVE approach in \cite{czichowsky2013time} can deal with general semimartingales but is still restricted to the type of MVP.
-More importantly, the Volterra type process is not a semimartingale in general.
+We are interested in the equilibrium strategies under a more realistic stochastic financial environment delineated by rough volatility.
+We are the first to explore time-inconsistency with rough volatility, although related works, such as \cite{fouque2019optimalMF,han2019mean,han2019merton,fouque2018optimalSIFN,bauerle2020portfolio}, and the references therein are available for alternative portfolio problems under rough volatility.
+Despite empirical evidence of rough volatility, its non-Markovian and non-semimartingale nature challenges the classic methodology of equilibria.
+We also consider Volterra processes for generality.
+Previous results in the literature cannot be directly adopted to tackle equilibrium strategies under Volterra processes. \cite{hu2012time} accounts for the linear non-Markovian systems, but the application is limited to linear-quadratic control problems.
+The locally mean-variance efficient (LMVE) approach in \cite{czichowsky2013time} can deal with semimartingales but the Volterra process is not typically a semimartingale.